Insurance & ReinsuranceView our Specialists in Insurance & Reinsurance

 ‘4 New Square is made up of top-end practitioners with significant experience of handling sophisticated insurance and reinsurance disputes.’ – Chambers & Partners, 2018

-Listed as the top set for Insurance by Chambers & Partners, our work in this area extends across a wide range of issues, including issues of construction, the scope of indemnity, the effectiveness and scope of notifications and claims, non-disclosure, misrepresentation, breach of the duty of fair presentation, breach of warranty, breach of conditions precedent, fraud, co-insurance, aggregation and the inter-relationship between different layers of insurance.
+Listed as one of the leading sets for Insurance by Chambers & Partners and Legal 500, our work in this area extends across a wide range of issues, including issues of construction, the scope of indemnity, the effectiveness and scope of notifications and claims, non-disclosure, misrepresentation, breach of the duty of fair presentation, breach of warranty, breach of conditions precedent, fraud, co-insurance, aggregation and the inter-relationship between different layers of insurance.
 And it covers the full range of insurance, including various types of liability insurance (D&O, employers, public, product and professional indemnity), insurance of property, contractors all risks insurance, life insurance and reinsurance.

 Our expertise in areas such as construction, product liability, professional liability and property damage provides a natural cross-over with the related areas of insurance.

 We appear in trials and appeals in England and Wales and overseas.
 We also act as counsel and as arbitrators in arbitrations.